London - South, London

-London, South East of England, Kent, London - Central, London - South
+London, Essex, Kent, Surrey, London - South

-Paediatrics, Housing and Equipment, Seating and Postural management, Moving and Handling
+Housing and Equipment, Seating and Postural management, Functional rehabilitation, Moving and Handling

 Kent, South East of England

 She has completed training in Therapeutic Listening, Saebo, Modified Constraint Therapy, Manual Handling, Perceive:Recall:Plan:Perform (PRPP) and Introduction to MAES therapy for CP children.
 She has most recently worked in mainstream schools and in a comprehensive early years team.
 She has a particular interest in Sensory Processing Difficulties and has been providing training workshops to parents specifically focusing on Managing Sensory.
 Janet is also a member of the Royal College of Occupational Therapists and two of their Specialist Sections for Children, Young People and Families and Independent Practice.

 London, South East of England, Kent, London - Central, London - South, London - East